 Types of online loans can include things like installment loans, lines of credit, and more.

 Installment loans are short-term personal loans that are paid back in installments over time.
-Once you’re approved for an online installment loan, you’ll typically get the loan amount deposited in your bank account the next business day*.
-The loan term varies by state and may range between 6 and 18 months.
+Once you’re approved for an online Installment Loan, you’ll typically get the loan amount deposited into your bank account the next business day*.
+The loan term varies by state and may range between 6 and 12 months.

 An Installment Loan through MoneyKey can be used for a variety of things like essential home and car repairs and emergency medical expenses.
 Repayment terms will vary by state.